justintv/Twitch-API/embed-video.md

 `getChannel():String`

 Doesn't work for videos.
-Returns the channel's name. `"monstercat"`
+Returns the channel's name.

 `getVideo():String`

 Doesn't work for channels.
-Returns the video's id. `"v25831761"`
+Returns the video's id.

 `getPlaybackStats():Object`

-Returns an `Object` with the stats on the player and the current video or stream.
+Returns an `Object` with the stats on the player and the current video or live stream.

 #### Event Handling